-The NLP data pipeline design enables:
+The NLP data pipeline design enabled:

 - Data availability across the enterprise – Moving NLP data from vendor-driven silos to organization-curated central locations leads to shared, actionable business intelligence.